KIHeartFailure/shfdb3dm/README.md

-# R code for SwedeHFdatabase 3
+# R code for SwedeHFdatabase 3 (SHFDB3)

-The aim of this R code is to be transparant and document the data handling to create SwedeHFdatabase 3.
+The aim of this R code is to be transparant and document the data management to create SwedeHFdatabase 3 (SHFDB3).

 ## Language